rkgofiitk/academic-issues.github.io/Topics/Neet_test2024.md

 enact laws related to the administration of education as a service to the people.
 The Medical Council of India is a powerful body of doctors.
 MCI also opposed NEET when NTA floated the idea for fear of losing clout in medical education.
 That explains why NEET is such a controversial entrance examination.
-It is, therefore, hard to imagine why NTA goofed up badly in condcut of NEET 2024.
+It is, therefore, hard to imagine why NTA goofed up badly in conduct of NEET 2024.
 I understand that 67 examinees scored 720 out of 720 marks, and one center in Haryana alone had six such examinees topping with AIR 1.
 Already, people from Andhra and Telangana had knocked the Supreme Court seeking a cancellation of the NEET 2024 result.
 It is rather strange to hear that the Supreme Court has allowed NTA to continue counselling process.

-According to reports, NTA awarded grace marks to over 1500 candidates who complained about wrong questions.
+According to reports, NTA awarded grace marks to over 1563 candidates who complained about wrong questions.
 NTA explains that a statistically impossible situation of 67 candidates scoring 720 has arisen because of grace marks.
 Some reports also suggest that test papers were leaked before the examination was conducted in Patna.
-An FIR was lodged with Sashtri Nagar Police station in Patna.
+An FIR was lodged with Sashtri Nagar Police station of Patna.
 However, I have no independent confirmation to back the report.
 Social media is full of personal accounts of candidates who claimed the invigilators distributed the wrong papers in a few centers and were taken back after they started solving the paper and marking OMRs.
 NTA still needs to establish a foolproof process for conducting tests.
 It appears to